 Special Categories of Personal Data

-Processing is necessary for reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards
+Processing is necessary for reasons of substantial public interest on the basis of domestic law which is proportionate to the aim pursued and which contains appropriate safeguards

 Who can see my information?

 We may share your information with partners to ensure we meet our duties under the Children and Families Act 2014 and the SEND Code of Practice.

 This will include:

 - teams within Darlington Borough Council working to improve outcomes for children and young people, including Early Help and Social Care